-Applicants must be those who identify as being from an Aboriginal and Torres Strait Islander, culturally and linguistically diverse or minority ethnic background*
+Applicants must be those who identify as being from an Aboriginal and Torres Strait Islander or culturally and linguistically diverse background in Australia or from a minority ethnic background in the UK*

 You must be able to travel to the UK or Australia with a valid passport.
 If you believe there is any reason you may be denied a visa you may want to consider whether to submit an application, as the British Council is unable to facilitate or guarantee that you will receive a visa.

 Check if you need a visa for the UK